alexcu2718/fdf/README.md

 and parallelism—while challenging myself to match or exceed the speed of established tools like fd.

-instant build guide script for testing/the impateitn:
+instant build guide script for testing/the impatient:
 ```
 #!/bin/bash
 dest_dir=$HOME/Downloads/fdf